Catholic Health to stop paying health insurance for striking workers at Mercy Hospital

 The health system also has been paying millions of dollars in weekly installments to a Michigan staffing firm that is providing replacement workers to keep Mercy Hospital operating at about one-third of its capacity.

-Earlier in the week, the Communications Workers of America Local 1133 reminded its members that CWA's relief fund will cover those with chronic conditions or facing health emergencies.
+The Communications Workers of America Local 1133 reminded its members that CWA's relief fund, which has $425 million in it, will cover those with chronic conditions or facing health emergencies.

-The CWA did not immediately provide a comment on the news Sunday.
+"The announcement this afternoon by Catholic Health System that they are terminating health benefits for the striking members of CWA Local 1133 is a blatant attempt to intimidate the workers into ending their strike before a fair agreement is reached," CWA District 1 Vice President Dennis Trainor said in a statement.
+"It won’t work, just like all of CHS’s other threats up until now."

 Sunday was an interesting day in what is now a month-long strike that has idled many services at the South Buffalo hospital.